MIURA RS

 Paramotor risers

-The MIURA RS is also ideally suited for ppg-flying due to its reliable take-off characteristics and high stability.
-We offer optional EN/LTF certified hybrid risers so that you can go through the complete training from the training hill to licensed ppg-pilot with the Miura RS.
+The MIURA RS is also ideal for paramotoring thanks to its reliable take-off characteristics and high stability.
+We offer optional EN/LTF-certified hybrid risers so that you can go through the complete training to become a paramotor pilot with the Miura RS.

-After a few test flights, it was clear to me that the Miura RS is much more agile in thermal conditions and has much better flight characteristics than the Mito, but at the same time it still gives me a smooth, easy handling that reminds me a lot of the Mito and for which I am grateful.
+After a few test flights, it was clear to me that the Miura RS is much more maneuverable and also much more agile in thermal conditions, with significantly better flight characteristics than the Mito, but at the same time it gives me a smooth, good-natured handling that reminds me strongly of the Mito and for which I am also grateful.

 “At the Stubai Cup I had the opportunity to test the new MIURA RS.
 The MIURA RS shows the same simple and harmonious starting behavior as my MITO and I felt immediately “at home” in the air, so that I could immediately start in the bubble thermal.